-Towards the goal of isolating and quantifying the effects of temperature profile changes on TC intensity, we turn to idealized simulations which are free from other changes.
-If the results of these simulations agree with expectation, we can be more confident in attributing observed TC intensity trends to temperature profile changes, which are perhaps more reliably projected by GCMs.
+Towards the goal of isolating and quantifying the effects of near-surface temperature and upper-level stratification changes on TC intensity, we turn to idealized simulations which are free from other changes.
+If the results of these simulations agree with expectations, we can be more confident in attributing observed TC intensity trends to temperature changes, which are perhaps more reliably projected by GCMs.
 On the other hand, if the idealized simulations indicate TC intensity trends that differ markedly from observations, then we can be more confident that other environmental changes are dominant in driving the observed changes.
 As discussed in Sect.
 2.2, numerical simulations were conducted with the CM1 model in an axisymmetric TC configuration.

 The 21-member control (present climate) ensemble features an initial period of slightly weakening TC intensity, followed by steady vortex intensification between simulation hours 12 and 90 (Fig. 5).
 Considerable ensemble spread develops by hour 50, with central pressure values ranging from less than 900 hPa to nearly 960 hPa at hour 100.
-The simulated ensemble mean TC minimum sea level pressure attained a minimum (maximum intensity) around hour 130, followed by slight weakening and quasi-steady ensemble mean intensity until the end of the simulation.
-Simulations using a simple Newtonian cooling radiation parameterization generally resulted in weaker TCs (blue lines in Fig. 5), motivating use of an ensemble subset consisting of the 13 members using more complex radiation parameterizations.
+The simulated ensemble mean TC minimum sea-level pressure attained a minimum (maximum intensity) around hour 130, followed by slight weakening and quasi-steady ensemble mean intensity until the end of the simulation.
+Simulations using a simple Newtonian cooling radiation parameterization generally resulted in weaker TCs (blue lines in Fig. 5), motivating the use of an ensemble subset consisting of the 13 members using more complex radiation parameterizations.
 The complex-radiation subset features reduced ensemble spread, and a lower ensemble-mean central pressure (Table 2).
 The intensification phase of TCs in the complex radiation members consistently begins earlier in the simulation relative to the simple-radiation subset; for instance, the time required for Pmin to reach 960 hPa is nearly 24 hours faster for the complex radiation members (Fig. 5).
-We evaluate both the maximum "core" ensemble mean intensity and the steady period at the end of the simulations, consistent

-425 with "equilibrium intensity" in the nomenclature of Rousseau-Rizzi et al. (2021).
-The core intensity corresponds to the LMI.
+We evaluate both the maximum ensemble mean core intensity and the quasi-steady period around core intensity period later in the simulations, consistent with "core steady-state (CS)" in the nomenclature of Rousseau-Rizzi et al. (2021).
+The core intensity roughly corresponds to the LMI.

-Figure 5: CM1 time series of axisymmetric TC minimum central pressure (Pa) for the default present-day ensemble based on the Dunion moist tropical sounding, split by members with complex- and simple radiation.
+Figure 5: CM1 time series of axisymmetric TC minimum central pressure (Pa) for the default present-day ensemble based on the Dunion moist tropical sounding, distinguishing ensemble members with complex (black) and simple radiation (blue).